Apex Legends Seer abilities, tips and tricks

-Apex Legends Seer abilities, tips and tricksGet to grips with Seer's abilities ready for Season 10
+Apex Legends Seer abilities, tips and tricksDominate Season 10 with these tips on using Seer's abilities

 Want to learn how to master Seer and his abilities in Apex Legends?
-Seer is Season 10's addition to the Apex Legends roster, and his abilities are absolutely fascinating.
+Seer is Season 10's addition to the Apex Legends roster, and his abilities are absolutely fascinating - not to mention extraordinarily powerful.
 He is a true recon character in that he can reveal enemies nearby to help pin them down, but his manner of doing so is completely unique.

-Learn all about Seer's abilities below, along with his backstory and some useful tips and tricks to get the most out of this powerful but hard to master Legend.
+Learn all about Seer's abilities below, along with his backstory and some useful tips and tricks to get the most out of this top-tier Legend.

 On this page: